ipauldev/enpribus/README.md

 ## Requirements
 - This is intended to be run with Ubuntu 12.04 64-bit
 - You will require 3 available servers.
-One server will be a Puppet master (virtualized OK), another server will be a git puppet configuration repo (Virtualized OK, not yet completed), abd another server will be the OpenNebula (Bare-Metal Virtualization CPU instructions required)
+One server will be a Puppet master (virtualized OK), another server will be a git puppet configuration repo (Virtualized OK, not yet completed, not sure if I'll make this use existing git repo), and another server will be the OpenNebula (Bare-Metal Virtualization CPU instructions required)

 ## Installation
 To start, just run